-Forfeiture of shares issued at par Forfeiture of shares issued at premium (When Premium on issue of shares has (When Premium has not been received been received wholly, it will be treated wholly or partially) just like issued at par)
+Forfeiture of shares issued at par Forfeiture of shares issued at premium (When Premium has not been received been received wholly, it will be treated wholly or partially) just like issued at par)

-Share Capital A/c (Called up amount) Dr. Share Capital A/c (Called up amount) Dr. To Share Forfeiture A/c Securities Premium Reserve A/c Dr. (Amount already received) To share Forfeiture A/c To Share Allotment A/c (Amount already received) (unpaid allotment amount) To Share Allotment A/c To Share Calls A/c (unpaid allotment amount) (unpaid calls amount individually) To Share Calls A/c (unpaid calls amount individually)
+Share Capital A/c (Called up amount) Dr. Share Capital A/c (Called up amount) Dr. To Share Forfeiture A/c Securities Premium A/c Dr. (Amount already received) To share Forfeiture A/c To Share Allotment A/c (Amount already received) (unpaid allotment amount) To Share Allotment A/c To Share Calls A/c (unpaid allotment amount) (unpaid calls amount individually) To Share Calls A/c (unpaid calls amount individually)